 openapi

 That’s it for now.
-I hope this has provided you with a new perspective on how you can use Kubernetes.
-On the next post I’ll go over the tools we have available to set up an API extension.
+I hope this provided you with a new perspective on how you can use Kubernetes.
+In the next post, I’ll cover the tools available for API extensions.